SIST EN ISO 15192:2021

 chromatographic method with spectrophotometric detection as described in this clause.

-NOTE In certain cases, direct determination of Cr(VI) in the alkaline digestion solution might be possible (see
+NOTE In certain cases, direct determination of Cr(VI) in the alkaline digestion solution is possible (see

 Annex A).